How to Earn or Upgrade Your Florida Appraiser License

 Step 2: Connect with a Supervisory Appraiser

-Before you apply for your license, you need to have a Certified Residential or General Appraiser agree to act as your Supervisory Appraiser.
+Before you apply for your license, you need to have a Certified Residential or Certified General Appraiser agree to act as your Supervisory Appraiser.
 They must also take the Supervisory/Trainee Appraiser Course for Florida.

-Step 3: Apply for your Trainee License
+Step 3: Apply for your Trainee registration

 Online Info